sigdeletras/odoo/README.md

 ### Basics views

 - Generic view declaration
-- Tree views
+- Tree views <tree>.
+List views, display records in a tabular form.
-- Form views
+- Form views <form>.
+Forms are used to create and edit single records.
-- Search views
+- Search views <search>.
+Search views customize the search field associated with the list view (and other aggregated views).

 - __manifest__.py
 - views/openacademy.xml